ansible-community/collection_migration/README.md

 Ansible 2.10 release, that impact and indicate how ansible will be structured, and distributed.

-stdlib
-: The bare essentials needed to make Ansible functional (needs feature list), while providing no ability to perform work against a target host.
-  This will largely be a release or distribution with little to no plugins or modules.
-  - current state: needs work, currently we remove all plugins but that leaves Ansible in unusable state, needs a lot of work to start adding things back until the 'base functionality'is working again.

 base
-: This uses stdlib as it's foundation, while also including a small number or plugins and modules that roughly track the 2.9 definition of "core" supported plugins and modules.
+: This includes a small number of plugins and modules that roughly track the 2.9 definition of "core" supported plugins and modules.
   This will provide a limited functionality to support a standard use case that may involve bootstrapping a host, to a point where additionall collections can then be used.
-  - current state: not really derived off stdlib as that is currently unusable, using bcs scenario as 'candidate' and keeping base itself as a symlinnk to easily change across candidates.